Teradata/jupyter-demos/README.md

 Use a dataset containing variables like age, sex, BMI, smoking status, number of children, and region to build machine learning models that accurately predict healthcare costs for insurance policyholders, taking into account factors that affect medical expenses.<br>
 [Python Version](./UseCases/Health_Insurance/Health_Insurance_Costs_Python.ipynb)

-#### Resume Classification Model Training using Vantage In-DB Functions
+#### Resume Classification Model Training using Teradata In-DB Functions
 Use data from a collection of Resume Examples taken from kaggle for categorizing a given resume into any of the labels defined in the dataset.
 Summarize and ask questions using a ChatBot.<br>
 [Python Version](./Resume_Analyzer/Introduction.ipynb)

 #### Cancer Prediction using Teradata and the SageMaker API
-Use the Vantage SageMaker API feature to connect to an Amazon Endpoint to orchestrate Extreme Gradient XG Boost model training and score the model in SageMaker.
+Use the Teradata SageMaker API feature to connect to an Amazon Endpoint to orchestrate Extreme Gradient XG Boost model training and score the model in SageMaker.
 Deploy the solution's ML model.<br>
 [Python Version](./UseCases/CancerPrediction_TDApiClient/CancerPrediction_tdapiClient_Sagemaker.ipynb)

 #### Parkinson's Disease Prediction using Signal Processing
-Detect Parkinson's Disease at an early stage by using Vantage InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
+Detect Parkinson's Disease at an early stage by using Teradata InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
 [Python Version](./UseCases/Parkinsons_Disease_Prediction/Parkinsons_Disease_Prediction_Python.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>